bahrmichael/bahrmichael.github.io/_posts/2020-10-29-timestream.md

 You can read data from Timestream with SQL queries and get charged per GB of scanned data. `WHERE` clauses are key to limiting the amount of data that you scan because "data is pruned by Amazon Timestream’s query engine when evaluating query predicates" ([Timestream Pricing](https://aws.amazon.com/timestream/pricing/)).

-*The less data makes it through your `WHERE` clauses, the cheaper and faster your query.*
+**The less data makes it through your `WHERE` clauses, the cheaper and faster your query.**

-I **tested the read speed** by running the same queries against two APIs that were backed by DynamoDB (blue) and Timestream (orange) respectively.
+I tested the read speed by running the same queries against two APIs that were backed by DynamoDB (blue) and Timestream (orange) respectively.
 Below you can see a chart where I mimicked user behavior over the span of an hour.
 The spikes where DynamoDB got slower than Timestream were requests where computing the result required more than 500 queries to DynamoDB.

 ![Access Speed Comparison](https://github.com/bahrmichael/bahrmichael.github.io/raw/master/pictures/2020/timestream/access-speed-comparison.png)

 DynamoDB is designed for blazing fast queries, but [doesn't support adhoc analytics](https://bahr.dev/2020/02/02/aggregate-ddb/).
 SQL queries won't compete at getting individual records, but can get interesting once you have to access many different records and can't precompute data.
-My queries to Timestream usually took more than a second, and I decided to **precompute user facing data** into DynamoDB.
+My queries to Timestream usually took more than a second, and I decided to **precompute user facing data into DynamoDB**.

 Dashboards that update every minute or so and can wait 10s for a query to complete are fine with reading from Timestream.
-Use the **right tool for the right job**.
+Use the right tool for the right job.

 Timestream seems to have **no limit on query length**.
 An SQL query with 1,000 items in an SQL IN clause works fine, while [DynamoDB limits queries to 100 operands](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html).

 ## Timestream Pricing

 Timestream pricing mostly comes down to two questions:
-- Do you need memory store with long retention?
+- Do you need **memory store with long retention**?
-- Do you read frequently?
+- Do you **read frequently**?

 Below you can see the cost per storage type calculated into hourly, daily and monthly cost.
 On the right hand side you can see the relative cost compared to memory store.

 {% gist 1c6278efdbe8ee87368c7994cff3bc09 %}

 My ingestion experiments with Timestream were quite cheap with 514,000 records inserted daily for a whole month and the cost ending up below $10.
 This is a low barrier to entry for you to make some experiments.
-I dropped the memory storage down to two hours, because I only needed it for ingestion.
+I **dropped the memory storage down to two hours**, because I only needed it **for ingestion**.
 Magnetic store seemed fast enough for my queries.

-When I tried to read and precompute data into DynamoDB every few seconds, I noticed that **frequent writes can become expensive**.
+When I tried to read and precompute data into DynamoDB every few seconds, I noticed that **frequent reads can become expensive**.
 Timestream requires you to pick an encryption key from the Key Management Service (KMS), which is then used to decrypt data when reading from Timestream.
 In my experiment decrypting with KMS accounted for about 30% of the actual cost.

 Below you can see a chart of my spending on Timestream and KMS with frequent reads on October 14th and 15th.